Numerical wave propagation aided by deep learning: The supervised deep learning setup

 \subsection{The \texttt{JNet} architecture}

 Our chosen network architecture is a U-net architecture \cite{ronneberger2015unet} with skip connections, though in our setup the downward-upward path in the network resembles more like the letter J.

-The network contains a cascade of convolution layers encoding the input tensor into a so-called feature space.
+\paragraph{Multiple levels with convolution layers.} The network contains a cascade of convolution layers encoding the input tensor into a so-called feature space.
 Then a cascade of convolution layers decodes the feature space to produce the final output image.
 The encoding pathway utilizes average-pooling layers to downsample the intermediate output, while the decoding pathway uses the bilinear interpolation.

-The network structure is also similar to the multigrid network MgNet \cite{he2019mgnet}.
+\paragraph{Notations. }\LL{We introduce the notation $\mathsf{JNet(L,s)}$ for $L$-level encoder, and $(L+s)$-level decoder.
+A $\mathsf{JNet(L,0)}$ is an $L$-level U-net.} Unless mentioned otherwise, the networks are activated by the Rectified Linear Units (ReLUs).
+We call a $\mathsf{JNet(L,s)}$ as a linear, when the ReLU activation is replaced by the identity function and no biases removed.
+Throughout the paper, a $\mathsf{JNet(L,1)}$ network is also referred to as an $L$-level (linear or ReLU) network.
+Figure \ref{fig:Jnet} illustrates a $\mathsf{JNet(3,1)}.$

-\paragraph{The input tensor} has $4$ channels consisting of the energy components of the coarse solution and the wave speed functions defined on the coarse grid.
+\paragraph{The input tensor.} The input of the network is a tensor that has $4$ channels, corresponding to the energy components of the coarse solution and the wave speed functions defined on the coarse grid.

-Figure \ref{fig:Jnet} illustrates a 3-level network.
-The networks defined on such structure is the focus of this paper.
-A network with $L$ down-sampling processes are referred to as an $L$-level network.
-In particular, we shall report computational results obtained from trained 3-level and 6-level networks.
-The ones with ReLU activations will be referred to as \texttt{JNet}s.
-The networks with ReLU replaced by the identity function and no biases will be referred to as the linear networks.
-In this paper, we will compare these networks after training with different databases.
+In particular, in the remaining of the paper, except for Section~\ref{sec:unscaled-Marmousi-sim}, we shall report computational results obtained from trained $\mathsf{JNet(3,1)}$ and $\mathsf{JNet(6,1)}.$ In this paper, we will compare these networks after training with different databases.

-Finally, as a reference, the forward feed of a 3-level \texttt{JNet}, implemented in PyTorch with a $128\times 128\times 4$ input tensor, takes roughly $0.028$ seconds on the CPU of a moderately equipped laptop.
+Finally, as a reference, the forward feed of a $\mathsf{JNet(3,1)}$, implemented in PyTorch with a $128\times 128\times 4$ input tensor, takes roughly $0.028$ seconds on the CPU of a moderately equipped laptop.
 On the same computer, the fine solver, implemented in NumPy, takes roughly $0.058$ seconds to evolve a given initial wave field of size $128\times 128\times 2$ to time $t=0.1.$